-I’m Greg Woodin, a linguist and cognitive scientist at the University of Warwick.
+I’m Greg Woodin, a cognitive scientist and linguist at University College London.

-In my research, I use computational corpus methods, data science techniques, and experiments to investigate multimodal communication and numerical cognition, focusing on gesture, iconicity, metaphor, and data visualization.
+In my research, I use computational corpus methods, data science techniques—including Bayesian modelling and machine learning—and experimental approaches to study multimodal communication and numerical cognition.
+I am particularly interested in gesture, iconicity, metaphor, and data visualization.

-I am a passionate advocate of open science practices, open-source programming languages R and Python, and rigorous statistical analyses (e.g., multilevel Bayesian models).
-These themes permeate all my research.
+I am a strong advocate of open science, and I promote the use of open-source programming languages (R and Python) alongside rigorous statistical analyses in research.

 PhD